 - Teaching students with learning disabilities in a traditional classroom

-Dr. Billye Sankofa Waters, associate teaching professor in Northeastern University’s Doctor of Education program, shares her experience in social justice work across higher education.
-In addition to being an educator, Dr. Sankofa Waters is the author of We Can Speak for Ourselves: Parent Involvement and Ideologies of Black Mothers in Chicago.
+Billye Sankofa Waters, PhD, associate teaching professor in Northeastern University’s Doctor of Education program, shares her experience in social justice work across higher education.
+In addition to being an educator, Sankofa Waters is the author of We Can Speak for Ourselves: Parent Involvement and Ideologies of Black Mothers in Chicago.
 This work brings to life the real inequities in public education and ways we can help to enact meaningful change in our communities.

 Her engrossing book explores the experiences of five black mothers of the same Chicago elementary school with respect to their relationship with the author—a qualitative researcher—over a period of two years.
-Dr. Sakofa Waters explains, “The goals of this work are to further a dialogue that questions how black women come to understand their relationship to education, the role of schooling, and to contribute to the growing literature and practices of mothers who work from their homes and respective communities.
+Sankofa Waters explains, “The goals of this work are to further a dialogue that questions how black women come to understand their relationship to education, the role of schooling, and to contribute to the growing literature and practices of mothers who work from their homes and respective communities.
 These narratives require all those concerned with the care and high expectations of our children to look within, across, and beyond systems to actively engage discourse that is multilingual and inclusive.
 This work speaks to all educators interested in issues of equity in education, particularly that within urban areas.”

 Examples of Inclusive Education Around the Globe